ryardley/rxmsg/README.md

 # RxMsg

-### A powerfully simple universal messaging wrapper
+### A powerfully simple universal messaging abstraction for JavaScript and TypeScript

 This library makes it easy to send messages in a distributed network transparent way via various brokers using RxJS streams.